NDIS Code of Conduct

 Getting staff to sign confidentiality documents.

-Strong password protections when accessing the information on a computer.
+Strong password protections on computers.

-All personal information is destroyed appropriately, when it is no longer required.
+All personal information is destroyed appropriately when it is no longer required.

 Feedback, Complaints and Incidents